Get PaymentRescue up and running in under 2 minutes. No code changes required.

 └─────────────────────────────────────────────────────────────────┘

 Sign up for PaymentRescue with your email.
-No credit card required for the 14-day trial.
+No credit card required for the free plan.

 Click "Connect Stripe" in the dashboard.
 You'll be redirected to Stripe's OAuth flow where you authorize PaymentRescue to access your account.